 PROS: The benefit of using this method is that it is often the most cost-effective method of fixing water problems.
 If the property layout allows it, it is an excellent affordable method to divert excess water.

 CONS: The problem with this method is that most residential properties in Houston, Katy, Richmond or Sugar Land, TX have neighbors around them.
 If you redirect water using this method, you could be sending water to your neighbor and potentially causing a feud.
-The other major problem is that it may not be enough when a large amount of water flows into your property during hard rains.
+The other major problem is that the trench may not be enough when a large amount of water flows into your property during hard rains.
 Water may not flow out fast enough and cause temporary water retention that may damage your house if it rises too much.
-Furthermore, it may not protect the foundation of your home correctly over time due to erosion.
+Furthermore, the trench may not protect the foundation of your home correctly over time due to erosion.

 CONS: Because the pop-emitter uses water pressure to allow water to escape the pipes, it will not use the maximum capacity of the 4-inch PVC pipes.
-Because of the flash floods that are known to occur in the Houston area, if more than 11 inches of rain come into the system in less than 4 hours, the pop-emitter will not let water flow out fast enough and excess water will resurface in the original problem area.
+Because of the flash floods that are known to occur in the Houston area, if more than 11 inches of rain come into the system in less than 4 hours, the pop-emitter will not let water flow out fast enough, and excess water will resurface in the original problem area.